Andre Ayew vows to ‘give everything’ for Swansea City after League Cup heroics | Goal.com

 The outing was Ayew's first appearance since he returned to the Liberty Stadium after his season-long loan spell at Fenerbache.

-The 29-year-old's heroics helped Swansea City advanced to the second round of the League Cup and he has credit manager Steve Cooper for his encouraging words and the Swansea City faithful for the reception they have given me.
+The 29-year-old's heroics helped Swansea City advance to the second round of the League Cup and he has credited manager Steve Cooper for his encouraging words and the Swansea City faithful for the reception they had given him.

 “I’m a Swansea player and I am working hard for the games that are coming up.
 The gaffer has been clear and honest with me and I want to thank him for that,” he told the club website.